-1Istanbul Bilim University, Florence Nightingale Hospital, Cardiology, Istanbul, Turkey
+3Department of Cardiology, Florence Nightingale Hospital, Istanbul, Turkey

 Patients and Methods: We included 974 patients (738 males, 236 females, mean age 57.9 ± 9.0 years) who underwent isolated coronary artery bypass graft surgery between the years 1990-2010 and coronary angiography due to various reasons during their follow-ups.
-The cardiovascular risk factors of the patients were found and the extensity of coronary artery disease in the coronary angiographies performed before the operation were determined by calculating Gensini Score Index.
+The cardiovascular risk factors of the patients were detected and the extensity of coronary artery disease in the pre-operative coronary angiographies was determined by calculating Gensini Score Index.
 The effect of these results on graft patency was analyzed.